Locality-aware Parallel Decoding for Efficient Autoregressive Image Generation

 \subsection{Parallel Generation in Sequence Modeling}

 Parallel generation has been widely studied in the field of language modeling.
-Prior to the era of large language models, masked-prediction architectures~\citep{gu2017non, ghazvininejad2019mask, gu2019levenshtein} are used to do parallel generation and iterative refinement.
-Recently, with the success of large language models, speculative decoding~\citep{chen2023accelerating, leviathan2023fast} and its derivatives~\citep{cai2024medusa, ankner2024hydra} employ a draft model to generate the next few tokens and then the main model conducts the verification.
+Prior to the era of large language models, masked-prediction architectures~\citep{gu2017non, ghazvininejad2019mask, gu2019levenshtein} were commonly used to do parallel generation and iterative refinement.
+Recently, with the rapid success of large language models, speculative decoding~\citep{chen2023accelerating, leviathan2023fast} and its derivatives~\citep{cai2024medusa, ankner2024hydra} employ a draft model to generate the next few tokens and then the main model conducts the verification.
 In visual generation, masked-prediction models~\citep{chang2022maskgit, yu2023magvit, yu2023language, chang2023muse} are widely used to generate masked tokens step by step leveraging a masked prediction transformer similar to BERT~\citep{devlin2019bert, bao2021beit, he2022masked}, which are able to generate multiple tokens in parallel.
 However, they are non-autoregressive models and need bidirectional attention which is computationally expensive and KV cache is not applicable to accelerate the inference.
 Recent works~\citep{wang2024parallelized, pang2024randar, li2025autoregressive, he2025neighboring} have explored parallel generation in autoregressive models, but with limited parallelization and generation quality.
-We systematically analyze its challenges and our proposed method enables greater parallelization without sacrificing performance.
+Our proposed method enables greater parallelization without sacrificing performance.